ninstar/Rich-Presence-U-DB/README.md

 - ``smario.us.png``
 - ``smario.jp.png``

+> [!Warning]
-> **Note** ``default`` and ``id`` are reserved internally, therefore you should not use them as the filename of an icon or IDs.
+> ``default`` and ``id`` are reserved internally, therefore you should not use them as the filename of an icon or IDs.

 The cells in columns 2, 3, and 4 (from left to right) are used to indicate whether a corresponding icon file is present when they are populated with a character.
 It can be any character, but I recommend using a check mark (``✓``).

-To avoid duplicates, when a game has a different title in one region but has exactly the same icon in all of them, it is necessary to provide the icon for only one region, that being the region with the highest priority.
+To avoid duplicates, when a software has a different title in one region but has exactly the same icon in all of them, it is necessary to provide the icon for only one region, that being the region with the highest priority.
 The order of priority is as follows:

 - **US ➜ EU ➜ JP**